-All retired faculty members may have the following benefits: faculty discount at the Drago College Store, admission to convocations on campus, use of the facilities of the Library, use of the Putnam Student Center, faculty privileges for admission to athletic activities and use of the West Plains Civic Center swimming pool during Missouri State University sessions.
+All retired faculty members may have the following benefits: use of Magers Health and Wellness Center, faculty discount at the Drago College Store Bookstores, admission to convocations on campus, use of the facilities of the System Libraries, use of the Putnam Student Centers, enrollment in one course per semester free of required student fees, faculty privileges for admission to athletic activities and use of the West Plains Civic Center swimming pool during Missouri State University sessions.

-Each faculty member retired from Missouri State University is entitled to continue the same medical insurance coverage he or she had before retirement, including dependent coverage.
+Faculty members retired from Missouri State University are entitled to continue the same medical insurance coverage he or she had before retirement, including dependent coverage.
 The retiree must assume the cost, which will be at the group rate that is currently in effect.
 This eligibility continues until the retiree is eligible for Medicare.
 Although a retiree is no longer eligible for the group term life insurance plan provided by the University, the retiree is guaranteed the option to convert to ordinary life insurance with the same company but at a higher rate based upon individual policy rates and the retiree's age.
 The director of human resources can provide more specific information regarding retirement and insurance.